MITLibraries/mitlibraries-theme-omeka/docs/navigation-notes.md

 - [ ] Do we worry about spacing between menu elements that is never shaded? (whitespace bewtween `li` elements)

 - [ ] Do we worry about _very_ long menus (see [the list of students in the South Asia exhibit](https://digital-exhibits.libraries.mit.edu/s/south-asia-and-mit/page/students)) being taller than the screen height?

+- [ ] Mobile layout of vertically-oriented menus should come before the search bar, not after.

+- [ ] Re-check font sizes between browsers on horizontal menu, and look for gaps above/below.

 ---